yur-spiridonov/Benchmark_Hardware-vs-NPAt-/README.md

 This benchmark establishes the **Hardware IEEE 754 baseline** — the performance of a native FPU (`ADDSD` instruction) on a sequential accumulation loop with 10⁹ iterations.

-It is the reference point against which **NPAt Pathway 1** (a software ALU-based accumulator) is compared.
+It is the reference point against which **NPAt-algorithm** (a software ALU-based accumulator) is compared.
 The benchmark is intentionally minimal and transparent so that results can be independently reproduced.

 ---